Politics and Societies in the European Countries

 - Able to conduct professional activities internationally

-- Student is capable of posing research problems relevant to the study of political phenomena and political processes; setting particular research tasks; and putting together a research design
+- Can pose research problems relevant to the study of political phenomena and political processes; set particular research tasks; and put together a research design

-- Student is capable of choosing research methods appropriate for resolving the professional tasks
+- Chooses research methods appropriate for resolving the professional tasks.

-- Student is capable of retrieving, collecting, processing and analyzing information relevant for achieving goals in the professional field
+- Can retrieve, collect, process and analyze information relevant for achieving goals in the professional field.

 - Position paper